|

-A
+A wonderful

-wonderful Mexican Christmas tradition, las posadas
+Mexican Christmas tradition, las posadas literally

-"the lodgings" and symbolizes the Biblical journey
+It symbolizes the Biblical journey of Mary

-before the birth of Jesus.
+the birth of Jesus.

 The nine-day

-Buena or "Holy Night") and includes a candle-lit
+Buena or "Holy Night",

-"pilgrims" or peregrinos
+"pilgrims" or peregrinos)

-) - costumed as Joseph, Mary, angels, shepherds and the Three
+-- costumed as Joseph, Mary, angels, shepherds and the Three

 the hosts or "innkeepers" meet the procession at

-the door to begin the holiday fiesta with an exchange of lyrics
+the door for an exchange of lyrics

 from the traditional Pidiendo